hammerofdawn/victory/README.md

 $ pip install -r requirements.txt
 ```

 Then do regular Django stuff.
-This will be elaborated more later.
+This will be elaborated later.

 ## Built With